-- U.S. citizens or permanent residents who are individuals from groups that are underrepresented in the biomedical sciences.
-See descriptions in the Notice of NIH's Interest in Diversity.
+- U.S. citizens or permanent residents.
+We encourage individuals from groups that are underrepresented in the biomedical sciences to apply.

-- Undergraduates with strong research interest; preference will be given to sophomores and juniors.
-Seniors graduating in 2019 are not eligible for this program.
+- Preference will be given to rising sophomores and juniors.
+Seniors graduating in 2024 are not eligible for this program.

 The application package includes:

 - Application, including statement of interest